Page 20 - Microelectronics and Semiconductor Materials at TU Dresden

 buttressed by fundamental research. laboratory at TU Dresden is operated by the Chair of

-Nanoelectronics at the Institute of Semi-conductors
+Nanoelectronics at the Institute of Semiconductors

-and Microsystems, which covers training, including
+and Microsystems, which covers training, including the

-based on 2D materials.
+on 2D materials.

 An important development was the addition of NaMLab